swampbear/chessrobot/README.md

 # HVL ROBOTICS CHESSROBOT

-Welcome to the HVL ROBOTICS chessrobot project
+Welcome to the HVL ROBOTICS chessrobot project.
+This project consists of two applications.
+A react-typescript application acting as a client, and a pyhon program as the server.
+They are connectiong using a socket connection

 # Running the applications
 Both applications needs to run simontaniusly for the socket s to be able to connect.